Simon Burns-Cox LSDC

 Upon his return to the UK, he worked at The Bath Artists Studios in Bath, England, for six years and then moved to Edinburgh, Scotland, where he is now based at The Edinburgh Sculpture Workshop.

 Simon sells his work and exhibits regularly in private galleries, public and solo exhibitions throughout the UK and overseas.
-His work can be seen in permanent exhibitions in Bath Abbey, Wells Cathedral, and St. John's Church, Edinburgh and he currently has a three year exhibition from March 2016 to 2019 at The Scottish Parliament, Edinburgh, The People's Palace Museum, The Kelvingrove Art Gallery and Museum, and The Riverside Museum, Glasgow, in aid of PoppyScotland.
+His work can be seen in permanent exhibitions in Bath Abbey, Wells Cathedral, and St. John's Church, Edinburgh and he had a three year exhibition from March 2016 to 2019 at The Scottish Parliament, Edinburgh, The People's Palace Museum, The Kelvingrove Art Gallery and Museum, and The Riverside Museum, Glasgow, in aid of PoppyScotland.
 The sculpture ‘FRANCE 1914’ was made to commemorate the ending of The First World War.
-At the end of the exhibition, the sculpture will be auctioned in aid of the charity.
+At the end of the exhibition, the sculpture was auctioned in aid of the charity.

 Simon accepts both public and private commissions.
 He teaches sculpture, stone carving, stone letter carving and relief carving to groups and individuals at The Edinburgh Sculpture Workshop.
 Simon creates both interior and exterior garden sculptures and makes gravestones, memorials, and headstones and offers all types of stone letter carving for home and business.